What is this?

 an entire glob of files.

-, which examines a file line by
+Another is grep, which examines a file line by

 line and prints out all the lines containing a string you give